Saurav-Giri-1717/Book_Recommendation_using_AI/README.txt

    python book_recommendation_ai.py

 3. You can replace books.csv with a larger dataset for better recommendations. books.csv is only a presentation of how the dataset should look like.
-   For example: Refer to https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset this Kraggle website which has a lot of dataset of books and will provide better suggestions for the users.
+   For example: Refer to https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset this Kaggle website which has a lot of dataset of books and will provide better suggestions for the users.

 ## Dataset Format:
 The CSV file should contain the following columns: